Van Wert County License Hearing Guide

 How to Prepare

-Gather Evidence: Collect any evidence that supports your case.
-This may include witness statements, dashcam footage, medical records, or anything else that could challenge the officer's probable cause or the accuracy of the chemical testing.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or any documentation that challenges the basis for the stop or the accuracy of the chemical test.

 Possible Outcomes